Dan Jarvis

-Daniel Owen Woolgar Jarvis MBE (born 30 November 1972) is a British Labour Party politician and former British Army officer who has served as the Member of Parliament (MP) for Barnsley Central since 2011.
-He also served as the Mayor of South Yorkshire (formerly Mayor of the Sheffield City Region) from 2018 to 2022 and was a member of the Parachute Regiment from 1997 to 2011.
+Daniel Owen Woolgar Jarvis MBE (born 30 November 1972) is a British politician and former Army officer who has served as Minister of State for Security since 2024, and as Minister of State in the Cabinet Office since 2025.
+He has been the Member of Parliament (MP) for Barnsley North, formerly Barnsley Central, since 2011.
+A member of the Labour and Co-operative Party, he was Mayor of South Yorkshire, formerly Sheffield City Region, from 2018 to 2022.
+Jarvis served as an officer in the Parachute Regiment from 1997 to 2011.

 Early life

 Daniel Owen Woolgar Jarvis was born in Nottingham on 30 November 1972, the son of a lecturer at a teacher-training college and a probation officer, both Labour Party members.
 He attended Lady Bay Primary School and then went on to study at Rushcliffe School.

 He studied international politics at what was then the University of Wales, Aberystwyth.
 He graduated in 1996, with a Bachelor of Arts degree in international politics and strategic studies.
 He graduated with an MA in conflict, security and development from King's College, London, in 2011.